h5md/h5md/draft.rst

 Storage of the time information in the trajectory group
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To link data from the trajectory group datasets to a time in the simulation, two datasets containing the integer time step (number of simulation steps) and the physical time (the time in simulation or physical units, real-valued) are necessary.
 They are present in the same group as a trajectory dataset.
-If all data are dumped at equal times, "step" and "time" may be hard links to the "step" and "time" datasets of another coordinates variable.
-If data are sampled at different times (for instance, one needs the positions more frequently than the velocities), "step" and "time" are unique to each coordinates variable.
+If all data are dumped at equal times, "step" and "time" may be hard links to the "step" and "time" datasets of another subgroup.
+If data are sampled at different times (for instance, one needs the positions more frequently than the velocities), "step" and "time" are unique to each subgroup.

 In order to read the information, the procedure is similar in both cases: the coordinate group contain the attributes either "step" and "time" as datasets or